ArvidMoller/AutoAccount/README.md

    This program trains a new xgboost model with data from a csv document in the `dataset` folder.
 2. `predict.py`
    This program predicts the account the invoice drew money from using the model trained in the `trainModel.py` program.
+3. `main.py`
+   This file contains the API and fetches data from the front-end.
+Then the file calls the `main()` function in `predict.py`.

 ## Frontend
 The front end is a NEXT.js app named `xgb_front` and can be found in the folder with the same name.
-The front end is still under development and isn't yet ready to be used.